coast-team/sqlschm/CONTRIBUTING.md

+# Contributing

+## Getting started

-This project uses [poetry][python-poetry] to handle production and development dependencies.
+This project uses [poetry](https://python-poetry.org/) to handle production and development dependencies.

-It uses pytest for unit-testing and black for code formatting.

 To install all dependencies, you simply need to run: